shashikarsiddharth/PyCV/README.md

 # PyCV
-Getting Started with OpenCV with Python
+Getting Started with OpenCV using Python